orbang/scalajs-react/ref-todo.md

 should
 ======

-* JS/Scala comps - allow mapping of R
 * JS/Scala comps - add R to unmounted
+* RefForwarding to JS/Scala comps
 * JsForwardRef unmounted was copy-pasted
-* RefForwarding to JS/Scala comps

 could
 =====